 I began to ponder that question after Congresswoman Maxine Waters proposed that negative information be deleted from credit reports after four years.
 She pointed out that other countries limit reporting to shorter periods of time.
 In Sweden, it’s three years and in Germany it is four, for example.

 For someone who has experienced credit problems, seven years can seem like an eternity.
 During that time, you may feel like a prisoner of your credit rating; turned down for credit or charged more when you are approved, or even denied a job due to that information.
-(Under federal law, you can find out what’s in your credit report for free once a year, and you can get your free credit score updated monthly from Credit.com.)
+(Under federal law, you can find out what’s in your credit report for free once a year, and you can get your free credit score updated every 14 days from Credit.com.)

 Unraveling the Mystery